Devils Triangle Tour Details

 Rounding a big right turn you'll begin the climb from 1400 feet elevation to Armes Gap at 2150 in the next two miles.
 The pavement here is good and the twisties intense.
 Beware of the guardrail and rock outcroppings .... this is no place to go down.

 At the gap the road suddenly descends to 1600 feet at the New River in just 1.5 miles.
 There are some nasty/fun twisties along here with steep drop offs on one side and a deep rock strewn gully on the mountain side.
-Keep it on the road here.
+Keep it on the road here or prepare for some hurt.

 The next 14 or so miles are fairly tame.
-Watch-out for coal trucks, some uneven pavement, ruts, gravel, coal dust and four-wheelers sharing the road with you.
+Watch-out for coal trucks, some uneven pavement, ruts, gravel, coal dust and kids on four-wheelers sharing the road with you.

-Some of the scenic spots include giant wind generating equipment on the mountain tops, the shut down Hut Drive-In Deli, the front yard with truck tire retaining wall and flower beds, Grave Hill Baptist Church and Cemetery, the abandoned brick school house, the Blue and White Service Station (the light is on but no one is home), Grey Wolf’s Campground, and the world’s longest flying Confederate flag.
+Some of the scenic spots include giant wind generating equipment on the distant mountain tops, the shut-down Hut Drive-In Deli, the front yard with truck tire retaining wall and flower beds, Grave Hill Baptist Church and Cemetery, the abandoned brick school house, the Blue and White Service Station (the light is on but no one is home), Grey Wolf's Campground (now closed), and the world's longest flying Confederate flag.

 On the east end of the Triangle on TN 116 you'll find some of the most exciting twisties and some of the worst pavement, especially if you are heading clockwise.
 It is here you'll find a number of sharp, steep switchbacks.
 One section of roadway looked so bleak we called the Haunted Corners.